waveaccounting/wave-datepicker/README.md

 ### Data Attributes:

 * position - Opens with the datepicker pointing from the position, if provided.
-Default is `bottomLeft`.
+Default is `topLeft`.
   - possible positions: `bottomLeft`, `bottomRight`, `topLeft`, `topRight`, `leftTop`, `leftBottom`, `rightTop`, `rightBottom`
   - E.g. On the input element, `<input id="MyInput" data-position='topRight'>`.